 Janah, “Come on, doesn’t take a Shadow.
 People do this stuff all the time, even make videos with their faces in them and share them with other pervs.
 Most are never caught.”

 Daphne, “Well, this one’s cooked anyway.
 I have to get Oceane out of the pool, it’s tea time,”

 Daphne, Janah and the extended family are in their home near Prescott Arizona, not New York.

-In San Francisco, Katja asks, “What ees next?”
+In San Francisco, Katja asks her sister, “What ees next?”

 “Car is in garage.
 He might keep her for days, although she will go in and out of his control if I understand how this works.
 We need to keep an eye on the house, but the drone will lose power.
 I want to know what he does with the girl, when he’s finished with her.”

 Katya calls the concierge for a car, an SUV.
 Alongside an abandoned convenience store, Katja changes the plates.
 An hour later they’re on Mortimer’s block.
 The drone kept a visual the whole time, he hasn’t left.

 “Bring the drone in,” Katya taps the key fob and the back hatch raises, the drone hums in slowly, settles on the rear floor.